-Key audit Matter Why considered most significant How our audit addressed the key audit Tt - C matter Impairment The Group assesses indicators of impairment review of on its investment properties and property and investment equipment on an ongoing basis. the following: properties and property and equipment We have considered this as a key audit matter as the evaluation of impairment indicators involves significant assumptions and estimates.
-Any variation in the estimation/ assumptions could have a material impact on process of identifying impairment indicators and results of the the consolidated financial statements.
-Reviewed the expected cash flows from CGUs, on a sample basis, and Transfer and the second As part of its assessment, the Group reviews indicators including but not limited to, expected net cash flows from the identified Cash Generating Units (CGUs), current market conditions and other performance indicators.
-Also, the Group considers certain assets including freehold land and infrastructure assets as corporate assets, and combines expected net cash flows from all cash generating units to which the corporate assets belong, for impairment assessment. involved our internal specialists to assess the managements' impairment assessment, including the review of assumptions underlying the value in use calculations, based on knowledge of the business, industry and prevailing market conditions.
-Our specialists also assessed whether the approach and methods used for the purpose of impairment assessment are in accordance with the established standards.
-In addition to the above, the Group involves third party valuers to carry out valuations for its investment properties, to assess the fair value of its investment properties.
-Assessed the qualifications and expertise of the third party valuers, involved in the valuation of investment properties.
-Refer to note 4 to the consolidated financial statements for the accounting policy for impairment of non-current assets, note 12 & 13 for disclosures related to property and equipment and investment properties, respectively.
-Assessed the appropriateness of the Group's accounting policies for impairment and the related disclosures in the consolidated financial statements.
+- Discussed with the management the process of identifying impairment indicators and results of the assessment. - Reviewed the expected cash flows from CGUs, on a sample basis, and involved our internal specialists to assess the managements' impairment assessment, including the review of assumptions underlying the value in use calculations, based on knowledge of the business, industry and prevailing market conditions.
+Our specialists also assessed whether the approach and methods used for the purpose of impairment assessment are in accordance with the established standards. - Assessed the qualifications and expertise of the third party valuers, involved in the valuation of investment properties. - Assessed the appropriateness of the Group's accounting policies for impairment and the related disclosures in the consolidated financial statements.